ngrx/effects/README.md

 @ngrx/effects is heavily inspired by store-saga making it easy to translate sagas into effects.

 #### Rewriting Sagas
-In store-saga, an `iterable$` observable containing state/action pairs was provided to your saga factory function.
-Typically you would use the `filter` operator and the `whenAction` helper to listen for specific actions to occur.
-In @ngrx/effects, an observable named `StateUpdates` offers similar functionality and can be injected into an effect class.
-To listen to specific actions, @ngrx/effects includes a special `whenAction` operator on the `StateUpdates` observable.
+In store-saga, an `iterable$` observable containing state/action pairs along with the `filter` operator and the `whenAction` helper let you listen for specific actions to occur.
+In @ngrx/effects, you use the `Dispatcher` from `@ngrx/store` with the special `ofType` operator to filter for specific actions:

 Before:
 ```ts